Deformations of special Legendrian submanifolds in Sasaki-Einstein manifolds: Introduction

 A special Legendrian submanifold $X$ is rigid if and only if the special Lagrangian cone $C(X)$ is rigid, that is, any deformation of $C(X)$ is induced by the action of the group ${\rm Aut}(\Omega, \omega, r)$ of diffeomorphisms of $C(M)$ preserving $\Omega$, $\omega$ and $r$.
 A typical example of Sasaki-Einstein manifolds is the odd-dimensional unit sphere $S^{2n+1}$ with the standard metric, then the metric cone is the complex space $\mathbb{C}^{n+1}\backslash \{0\}$.
 Joyce introduced the rigidity of special Lagrangian cones in $\mathbb{C}^{n+1}\backslash \{0\}$~\cite{J3}.
 There exist some rigid special Lagrangian cones in $\mathbb{C}^{n+1}\backslash \{0\}$ and the corresponding rigid special Legendrian submanifolds in $S^{2n+1}$~\cite{H, J2, O2}.
 Special Legendrian submanifolds have also the aspect of minimal Legendrian submanifolds.
 We call that a minimal Legendrian submanifold is rigid if any minimal Legendrian deformation of $X$ is induced by the group ${\rm Aut}(\eta, g)$ of diffeomorphisms of $M$ preserving $\eta$ and $g$.
-Hence there exist two rigidity conditions for special Legendrian submanifolds.
+Hence there exist two kinds of rigidity conditions for special Legendrian submanifolds.
 We show that these conditions are equivalent : \begin{thm} Let $X$ be a special Legendrian submanifold.
-If $\kappa>0$, then $X$ is rigid as a special Legendrian submanifold if and only if it is so as a minimal Legendrian submanifold. \end{thm}
+If $\kappa>0$, then $X$ is rigid as a special Legendrian submanifold if and only if it is rigid as a minimal Legendrian submanifold. \end{thm}

 This paper is organized as follows.
-In Section 2, we provide a $\Phi$-deformation theory of submanifolds and see some examples of $\Phi$-deformations.
+In Section 2, we provide the $\Phi$-deformation theory of submanifolds in a general Riemannian manifold and a criterion for $\Phi$-deformations to be unobstructed (see Proposition~\ref{s2.1p1}).
+Moreover we see some typical examples of such $\Phi$-deformations.
 In Section 3, we introduce almost transverse Calabi-Yau structures and prove that any Sasaki-Einstein manifold is characterized by such a structure.
-In Section 4, we show Theorem~\ref{s1t1} and Theorem~\ref{s1t2}.
-In the last section, we introduce special Legendrian submanifolds in Sasaki manifolds with almost transverse Calabi-Yau structures and prove Theorem~\ref{s1t3} and a generalization of Theorem~\ref{s1t1} and Theorem~\ref{s1t2}.
-We study minimal Legendrian deformations of special Legendrian submanifolds and show Theorem~\ref{s1t4}.
+In Section 4, we show Theorem~\ref{s1t1} and Theorem~\ref{s1t2} (see Theorem~\ref{s4.3t1} and Theorem~\ref{s4.1.4t1}).
+In the last section, we introduce special Legendrian submanifolds in Sasaki manifolds with almost transverse Calabi-Yau structures and prove Theorem~\ref{s1t3} (see Theorem~\ref{s5.3p3}) and a generalization of Theorem~\ref{s1t1} and Theorem~\ref{s1t2} (see Theorem~\ref{s5.3t1} and Theorem~\ref{s5.3t2}).
+We study minimal Legendrian deformations of special Legendrian submanifolds and show Theorem~\ref{s1t4} (see Theorem~\ref{s5.4t1}).